-The Mohawk facts noted above suggest that there may be more languages that exemplify similar type of asymmetry between objection position and subjection position in EPCs.
+The Mohawk facts noted above suggest that more languages are likely to exemplify similar type of asymmetry between objection position and subjection position in EPCs.
 Hence, there arises a need for further typological investigation.
-But I must leave that task to future research.
+But I must leave that task for future research.